Mo-Ouail-Ocf/TP_ALSDD_LISTS/README.md

 We used C language in this project

-You can findn our rapport in the .pdf file
+You can find our rapport in the .pdf file